 The stage set was fantastic, I mean it was enormous.
 For the era, it was massive!
 There was the ‘Teletour’ towers set, the panels of the ‘Touring Principle’ tilted over on either sides of the stage and a new flying saucer rig hanging above.
 The footage on ‘Micromusic’ captures it quite well but you really had to have been there, although at no point do you actually see the whole stage set.
 I honestly don’t think I’ve personally seen anything like this in terms of stage hardware as opposed to LED screens until MUSE’s ‘Haarp’ show at Wembley Stadium in 2007.

 It’s also been said that this show was really loud!
 In the interview on the DVD, Numan claims that low frequency speakers were installed under the floorboards of the arena, so that the venue literally shook when the low notes were played!
 Is this something you remember?
 Has your hearing recovered yet?

+I don’t remembering it being really loud but it certainly wasn’t quiet.
+I guess I was too far away from the stage to have really felt the sound as much as those on the floor.
 The OMD concert I’d been to a few months before was bloody loud though, the bass was really thumping on my chest there and my ears rang for two days!